 MCB and MCCB

-1. Current Rating: MCBs are designed to handle lower current ratings, typically up to 63 Amps, while MCCBs are designed to handle higher current ratings, typically up to 2,500 Amps or more.
+1. Current Rating: MCBs typically handle up to 63 Amps, while MCCBs can manage up to 2,500 Amps or more.

 3. Trip Mechanism: MCBs use a simple thermal-magnetic trip mechanism, while MCCBs can use a variety of trip mechanisms, including thermal-magnetic, electronic, and microprocessor-based.